 7 | 23 Feb | Return to Sydney |

 Our first day on the road started with a morning drive to the Blue Mountains.
-We stopped to complete three of the area’s classic sights including Wentworth Falls, The Three Sisters and Govetts Leap.
-We then carried on to Bathurst, completed the mandatory Panoramic Hill circuit (home to the Bathurst 1000 motor race), and made our way to Parkes.
-Parkes was another bucket list destination.
-I’d always wanted to visit the 64 m CSIRO Parkes Radio Telescope.
-Edna and I spent an hour or so exploring the exhibits at its visitor centre before checking into a local motel for the night.
+We stopped at three of the area’s classic sights including Wentworth Falls, The Three Sisters and Govetts Leap, then carried on to Bathurst.
+We completed the mandatory Panoramic Hill circuit (home to the Bathurst 1000 motor race) before finishing the day in Parkes.
+Here we visited the 64 m CSIRO Parkes Radio Telescope.
+Enda and I explored exhibits at its visitor centre before finally checking into a local motel for the night.

 Edna and I toured the local museum inside the town's old railway station.
 We both learned a great deal about the flood and its soul-destroying aftermath.
 In a car park outside the natural disaster is dramatically commemorated by a retired RAAF Iroquois helicopter mounted on a two-metre-high pole.

-As good tourists do, Enda and I stopped several times, literally in the middle of nowhere, to take some iconic photos of the arrow-straight Barrier Highway disappearing into the horizon.
-Without a doubt, these were iconic outback road trip photo opportunities for both of us.
-Even more so considering that Enda comes from Ireland and me from New Zealand, two countries where straight roads are a novelty.
+As good tourists do, Enda and I stopped several times, literally in the middle of nowhere, to photograph the arrow-straight Barrier Highway disappearing into the horizon.
+Without a doubt, these were iconic outback photo opportunities for both of us.
+Even more so considering that Enda comes from Ireland and me from New Zealand, two countries where straight, flat roads are few and far between.

-We stopped briefly in Wilcannia to view the Darling River for the first time.
+Wilcannia was our next tourist highlight.
+We stopped to look at its old trestle bridge and catch our first glimpse of the Darling River.
 Much to our surprise, the river wasn’t flowing.
 Instead, segregated pools of water filled the river channel.
-Information panels nearby displayed images of the river in flood with riverboats docked along its banks.
-It was hard to believe we were looking at the same scene.
-We finally saw the river flowing freely as it merged with the mighty Murray River in Wentworth several days later.
+Information panels nearby displayed images of the river in flood with boats docked along its banks.
+It was hard to believe we were viewing the same scene.
+However, we finally saw Darling flowing freely as it merged with the mighty Murray River in Wentworth several days later.

 No comments: